mayasharma2110/Keep-Riding/README.md

 * Responsive on mobile, tablet and laptop size devices.
 * Interactive elements: navbar becomes a burger menu on mobile, also hovering over elements (in navigation bar and footer) gives a colour change.
+* Interactive elements: carousel for user to scroll through photos of horses and horse riding in action.
 * About Us - allows users to find out who we are and what we do by having them read a short paragraph.
 * Facilities - allows users to find out what specific services we can provide and the facilities we have, by reading a list.
 * Reviews - allows users to find out how other customers have enjoyed our services, by providing reviews from previous and current customers.